 A detailed business-wise review of the operations of the Company is included in theManagement Discussion and Analysis section of this Annual Report.

 4. MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-The Management Discussion and Analysis Report forming part of Board's Report for theyear under review as stipulated under Regulation 34 (2)(e) of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 (ListingRegulations) is discussed in a separate section of this Annual Report.
+The Management Discussion and Analysis Report forming part of the Board's Report forthe year under review as stipulated under Regulation 34 (2)(e) of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 (ListingRegulations) is discussed in a separate section of this Annual Report.

 5. SUBSIDIARIES JOINT VENTURE ENTITIES AND ASSOCIATE COMPANIES